 The EPA and State Drinking Water Program establish the safe drinking water regulations that limit the amount of contaminants allowed in drinking water.
 The table shows the concentrations of detected substances in comparison to the regulatory limits.
 Substances not detected are not included in the table.
-The state requires monitoring of certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Therefore, some of this data may be older than one year.
+The state requires monitoring of certain contaminants included in the table.
+The state requires monitoring of certain contaminants. less than once per year because the concentrations of these contaminant do not change frequently.
+Therefore, some of this data may be older than one year,

 MCL (Maximum Contaminant Level) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MCLG (Maximum Contaminant Level Goal) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLs are set as close to the MCLG sa feasible using the best available treatment technology.

+MCLG (Maximum Contaminant Level Goal) - The Evel of a contaminant in drinking water below which there is no known or expected risk to health.

 MCLGs allow for a margin of safety.